 By Cailin Acosta

 SAN DIEGO – In his act at the San Diego Fringe Festival, comedian Steve Budd asked, “Why can I not find a nice Jewish woman that my mother would love?
 Where is my bashert (soul mate)?
-I am 50 years old, and I am still looking for love, what am I missing?”
+I am 50 years old, and I am still looking for love.
+What am I missing?”

 Budd performed Oy, What They Said About Love a 60-minute solo show retelling his quest of finding love and finding “the one.”
 Many of his friends had found their bashert and tied the knot, but this had not happened to him.

 Budd tells of a story of going to Oaxaca, Mexico, and meeting a 32-year-old Kenyan woman and the amazing spark that ignited within them.
-Budd said a few days into the trip he felt she was the one, but … she was not Jewish.
+Budd said a few days into the trip, he felt she was the one, but … she was not Jewish.
 He grappled back and forth if this was a priority or not.
 Eventually, he told her this was important to him, and she bought books to read up on converting to Judaism.

 Budd attends weekly Friday night Shabbat services at his synagogue and puts a special spin on the Lecha Dodi.
 He figures he is awaiting his personal Shabbat Queen.

 I got to meet Budd after his performance, and he confirmed those were true stories.
-I asked if he heard me singing along to Lecha Dodi and he laughingly responded that previously he had performed his solo act with a large Jewish audience who got all his jokes and sang along with him.
+I asked if he had heard me singing along to Lecha Dodi, and he laughingly responded that previously he had performed his solo act with a large Jewish audience who got all his jokes and sang along with him.
 This performance, however, was at a church, and we were probably the only Jews in attendance.

 *